liranmarkin/crewai-hack/API_SCHEMA.md

 - 5-minute total timeout
 - Each failed OCR result triggers a `reasoning` event explaining why it failed
 - The reasoning event contains strategy for next iteration (adjusted prompt)
+- The `iteration_start` event includes the prompt that will be used for image generation in that iteration
+- For iteration 1: uses the original user prompt
+- For iterations 2+: uses an adjusted prompt based on OCR feedback from previous iteration
 - Loop continues until:
   - OCR text matches intended text (success)
   - Maximum iterations reached (timeout)